-While many indoor play destinations cater to a range of ages, some parents feel more comfortable when areas are designated for younger children.
-With that in mind, we've rounded up a list of fun and imaginative play spaces on Long Island geared to little ones.
+While many indoor play destinations on Long Island cater to a range of ages, some parents feel more comfortable when areas are designated for younger children.
+With that in mind, we've rounded up a list of fun and imaginative play spaces for toddlers on Long Island.

 Liddle Bites Play Cafe — Long Beach

 You'll feel as if you're inside a life-sized dollhouse at Liddle Bites.
 This indoor play space offers imaginative playhouses and shops.
 Pre-packaged snacks are available, as are merchandise and gifts.
-In addition to daily pricing, it offers a 20-visit discounted pass.
+In addition to daily pricing, it offers five- and 10-visit discounted punch cards.

 Lolli Bop Cafe & Play — Lawrence

 This enormous play space boasts interactive and imaginative play, oversized Connect 4, a sand table, American Girl Doll vanity area, dress-up clothes station, a musical instrument section, a gigantic Lego wall, reading nook, separate baby crawl area, and more.
 Stay for lunch or enjoy a quick snack at the cafe.
 The menu includes salads, sandwiches, pizza, and more, including gluten-free options.